erikrikarddaniel/r-ladies_tunis/README.md

   and assign taxonomy using [QIIME2's](https://docs.qiime2.org) Bayesian classifier.
   The tables are `ampliseq_results/abundance_table/unfiltered/feature-table.tsv` and `ampliseq_results/taxonomy/taxonomy.tsv` for the ASV table and taxonomy tables respectively.
+  The ASV table is subsampled and hence only suitable for this demonstration of the `tidyverse`.

 * `data/reads/`: Test read files for my Ampliseq demo.
   The classifier I used is available here: https://github.com/nf-core/test-datasets/raw/ampliseq/testdata/GTGYCAGCMGCCGCGGTAA-GGACTACNVGGGTWTCTAAT-gg_13_8-85-qiime2_2019.7-classifier.qza